kumarutsav1123/kumarutsav1123/README.md

 <h2 align="center">a 2nd year CS undergrad from India and thank you for visiting my profile. </h2>

+TODO:
-TODO: Add more information here
+-[ ] Add more information here
+-[ ] That snake thing looks cool, learn how to implement it.